 - Comments/reviews: Chinese people are always giving a comment or review about what they bought/consume.
 And you’ll need plenty of positive comments to convince distributors to distribute your product.

-Show me your love : Social Media Engagement
+Show me your love : Chinese Social Media Engagement

 Once you’ll be visible, a first step will be done.
-If you followed our previous advice, from now as soon as a potential customers or partners will check on you, they’ll be able to find the minimum information certifying you’re trustable.
+If you followed our previous advice, customers will be able to find the minimum information certifying you’re trustable.

 It’s a first step, but not enough.

 In China, importers/distributors will not cooperate with you if you’re not able to show them that your beer will work in their market.
-They receive hundreds demand a day.
+They receive hundreds of demands a day.
 So, to get their attention you’d better develop a strong fan base and show that people actually love your products.

 Therefore, building a strong e-reputation and a strong brand image is the best solution for you to gain the trust of Chinese consumers and future partners.

 Wechat is like the Chinese Facebook.
 Everybody uses it in China.
 A great messenger APP that also gets a “moment” system allowing people to share content (messages, pictures, videos) and personal feedback.
 Through this app, people use “Wechat groups” to communicate solutions about their problems and therefore recommending brands or products.
 Not very efficient for direct advertisement but a super tool for community management and building engagement.
 You can also create your own groups through the APP.

 - Open an official account